-This spectacular scenic train journey from Gunnislake to Plymouth is one of the best in Cornwall.
-Stopping off along the way at Calstock and the Bere Peninsula, then journeying on past the Dockyard and Devonport until finally, you roll sedately into Plymouth station.
+This Scenic train journey from Cornwall to Devon is spectacular.
+From Gunnislake to Plymouth it is one of the best in Cornwall.
+Stop off along the way at Calstock and the Bere Peninsula, then journey on past the Dockyard and Devonport until finally, you roll sedately into Plymouth station.

-It is the starting point for our 15 mile long rail adventure.
+It is the starting point for this great scenic train journey from Cornwall to Devon.
+A 15 mile long rail adventure.

-Get really into the atmosphere of the times – read Daphne du Maurier’s ‘The Kings General’ for a fabulous novel based in 17th century and with familiar place names around this area.
+Get into the atmosphere of the times – read Daphne du Maurier’s ‘The Kings General’ for a fabulous novel based in 17th century and with familiar place names from Cornwall and Devon.